 For wound closure, the pterygomasseteric sling is reapproximated with sutures.

 The wound is reapproximated in layers for anatomic realignment and closure of dead space.
 The SMAS is resuspended.
-Any violation of the parotid gland capsule must be closed tightly to prevent salivary fistula.
+Any violation of the parotid gland capsule must be closed tightly to prevent a sialocele or a salivary fistula.